SR: GDA True Surface Reflectance Product

 GDA’s true Surface Reflectance (SR) product is a per-pixel, per-band estimate of the surface spectral reflectance as it would have been measured at ground level as if there were no atmospheric or topographic contributions and deviations from satellite nadir view or solar zenith position.

 GDA calibration methodology relies on physical models that employ (i) sensor specific orbital and imaging information, (ii) sensor and band specific atmospheric radiative transfer calculations, (iii) sensor, location, and time dependent estimations of surface radiative budget, and (iv) modeling of surface topographic and land cover anisotropy.
 Reliance on physics based models ensures the predictability, transparency, and accuracy of the results, allows for the simulation of data acquisition, and enhances the comparison and analysis of data from various sensors and/or acquisitions.

-The product is a 16-bit raster image, linearly scaled between 0 (0% reflectance) to 10,000 (100% reflectance).
-The calibration improves radiometric properties of the imagery and allows for superior land cover mapping, change analysis, as well as image mosaicing and comparison.
+The product is a 16-bit raster image, linearly scaled between 0 (representing 0% reflectance) to 10,000 (representing 100% reflectance).
+The SR calibration improves radiometric properties of the imagery and allows for superior land cover and crop mapping, change analysis, as well as image mosaicking and comparison.